eight04/fancy-t-spin/sl-donation.md

 > You can build it on `01100` ground which becomes a STSD.

+> You can build it on `00100` ground which becomes a DSTSD.

 Note that you can also stack this shape using LI.

 [![](https://fumen-svg-server--eight041.repl.co/?data=v115%403gB8IeE8zhAeE8ilBeE8glAeB8AeE8JeAgH)](https://harddrop.com/fumen/?v115@3gB8IeE8zhAeE8ilBeE8glAeB8AeE8JeAgH)